imclab/iot-stack/README.md

 node-iot-stack
 ==============

-Software stack fro Internet of Things
+Software stack for Internet of Things